Income Taxes

 Our two cents

 Not many people, except perhaps certified public accountants and IRS employees, like taxes.
-But we all have to pay them sooner or later, whether it's through income taxes, payroll taxes or sales taxes.
+But we all have to pay them sooner or later, whether it's through income taxes, payroll taxes, or sales taxes.
 The positive side of taxes is that they support everything from schools and roads to social services and law enforcement.

 The more you know about taxes, the less burdensome they may seem.
 Here are some basic facts to help you better understand our income tax system.